 File Renamein the Event text box, no result can be found.

-When you play back a recording with events tagged, the events are present in the Events and Bookmarks panel and show as yellow dots in the lower part of the Session Recording Player:
+When you play back a recording with events tagged, the events are present in the Events and Bookmarks panel and show as yellow dots in the lower part of the Session Recording Player as follows:

 You can use events to navigate through a recorded session, or skip to the points where the events are tagged.